 Manual or remote open

 Most skylight companies sell packages that include the window and installation.
 Below, we further break down window costs and labor/professional installation costs, because you can buy windows at any home improvement store.

 DIY installation is not recommended and will void the warranty of some skylights.

-Skylight material cost ranges from less than $50 for small fixed skylights to about $2,000 for large vented skylights that are remote-operable and have built-in blinds.
+Skylight material cost ranges from less than $55 for a small fixed skylights to about $2,500 for large vented skylights that are remote-operable and have built-in blinds.

 Skylight installation cost varies greatly based on factors detailed below.
-Expect estimates as low as $275 to more than $2,000 for installation.
+Expect estimates as low as $500 to more than $2,500 for complete installation.

 Did you know?
 The best time to have a skylight installed is during construction of your home before roofing material is put on or the interior ceilings have been finished.
 It takes the least time, so labor cost is low.
 Roofers and drywallers can easily work around a skylight.

 Few home builders may have that foresight, so the next-best option for cost is to install a skylight during the re-roofing of your home.

 The skylight can be installed before the roofing material, which saves time and money.

 The appearance will be better than if the skylight is installed into existing roofing and new shingles or shakes are installed around it that won’t perfectly match.
 Inside your home, the drywall work will be extensive too.